ARB Approves Rice-Burning Proposal: Forwards Plan to Legislature

 For immediate release

-SACRAMENTO -- The California Air Resources Board (ARB) today approved a progress report on Sacramento Valley rice straw burning to be forwarded to the Legislature for consideration.
+The California Air Resources Board (ARB) today approved a staff proposal to pause the springtime phasedown of Sacramento Valley ricestraw burning at 50 percent for three years beginning in 1997 and ordered the report sent to the Legislature for consideration.

-Actions are continuing in accordance with 1991 legislation to curtail all Sacramento Valley rice straw burning by 2000, except in cases where it is needed to control plant diseases.
+These actions are being taken in accordance with 1991 legislation to curtail all Sacramento Valley ricestraw burning by 2000, unless it is needed to control plant diseases.
 The phasedown plan progressively reduces the percentage of acres that may be burned until 2000 and requires the ARB and CDFA to report the law's progress to the Legislature.
 The law allows growers to burn up to 25 percent of their acreage after 2000 if they have significant yield-reducing disease.